DV

 Strategy & risk

-SDY tracks S&P High Yield Dividend Aristocrats Index with a dividend income approach, while VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) using an index strategy.
-Beta is 0.65 for SDY and 0.79 for VIG, indicating SDY is less volatile relative to the market.
+SDY tracks S&P High Yield Dividend Aristocrats Index with a dividend income approach, while VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+Beta is 0.61 for SDY and 0.77 for VIG, indicating SDY is less volatile relative to the market.

 Fund details